 The Philippines rainforest, now deforested more than 75%, featured a story on the most endangered bird of prey in the world.

 The Amazon — the largest rainforest on Earth and home to 50% of the Earth’s tropical forests.
 Watching this portion of the series was fairly emotional for me knowing the current situation in the Amazon with forest fires raging at the loss of precious biodiversity, perhaps species being lost that have yet to even be discovered.

 “Tropical forests are the richest habitats on Earth — exactly how many species rainforests contain is unknown but it likely runs in the millions.
-And new ones are discovered every week.” — One Planet, S1-E3
+And new ones are discovered every week.” — Our Planet, S1-E3

 Overall this episode was gripping, fascinating, interesting, and with a forward-flowing story-line that pulls you through it like a good movie.
 There weren’t the brutally painful scenes of the first two episodes — but we all know the jungles are in peril.
 The feeling of loss is palpable even as you are drawn into the story of these fascinating species and enjoy the breathtaking scenery caught on film.